Utilization rate vs Achievement rate

 Let's take an example:

-But, let's say you're one month into the project, and you now anticipate that :
+But, let's say you're a month away from the project, and now you expect that:

-This doesn't mean that your margin is negative, as your daily rates may include a significant margin over your employee's actual cost.
-But it does mean that you are underperforming your initial plan by 16.3%.
+This does not mean that your margin is negative, as your daily rates can include a significant margin compared to the actual cost of your employee.
+But this means that you are underperforming compared to your initial plan, by 16.3%.

-You need to find ways to speed up the project or justify a price increase to your customer.
+You need to find ways to speed up the project or justify a price increase to your client.

-It also happens that, during the course of a project, your customer requests additional services.
-In this case, you'll need to review the initial plan, adjust the package sold and factor this into your performance analysis.
+It also happens that during a project, your client requests additional services.
+In this case, you should review the original plan, adjust the package sold, and factor this into your performance analysis.

 In Stafiz, you can do this by adding as many new "production plans" as you need.